spatie/laravel-blade-x/README.md

 }
 ```

-Notice that this class extends `\Spatie\BladeXBladeXViewModel`.
-Every attribute on `select-field` is being passed to the constructor.
-This passing is being done name based, the `name` attribute will be passed to a constructor argument named `$name`, the `options` attribute will be passed to `$options` and so on.
-Any other argument will be resolved out of the ioc container.
-This can be handy for dependency injection.
+Notice that this class extends `\Spatie\BladeX\BladeXViewModel`.
+Every attribute on the `select-field` will be passed to its constructor.
+This happens based on the attribute names,, the `name` attribute will be passed to the `$name` constructor argument, the `options` attribute will be passed to the `$options` argument and so on.
+Any other argument will be resolved out of Laravel's [IoC container](https://laravel.com/docs/5.6/container), so you can inject external dependencies.

-All public properties and methods of the view model will be passed to the Blade view that will render the `select-field` component.
+All public properties and methods on the view model will be passed to the Blade view that will render the `select-field` component.
 Public methods will be available in as a closure stored in the variable that is named after the public method in view model.
 This is what that view looks like.

 ```html
 <select name="{{ $name }}">